Be called back

 Firstly, with regard to complaints, users found it difficult to consider requests for access to and deletion of their personal data.

-The checks that were carried out revealed breaches of the rights of the people concerned, particularly with regard to the right of access and the right to erasure, which users were having problems with.
-There were also breaches of personal data security, such as weak passwords.
+The audits that were conducted revealed violations of the rights of the individuals concerned, particularly regarding the right of access and the right to erasure, which users had been experiencing issues with.
+In addition, there were also breaches of personal data security, such as weak password strength, for example.

-As a result, the CNIL (National Commission for Information Technology and Civil Liberties) has imposed a fine of 300,000 euros on Free.
-This fine has now been made public.
+Based on the foregoing, the enforcement division of the CNIL (National Commission for Information Technology and Civil Liberties) imposed a fine of 300,000 euros on Free.
+The fine was made public.

 Furthermore, the mobile phone operator is required to comply with its users' access requests and to justify its decision within three months of notification of the deliberation.